The Life Sciences Law Review: Australia

 In 2014, the ACCC instituted proceedings for misuse of market power against a pharmaceutical company for the first time.
 The conduct in question was that company's supply, directly to community pharmacies, of a generic version of its product shortly before expiry of the relevant patent and a scheme whereby those pharmacies would be paid rebates based on how much product (originator and generic brands) was purchased.
 In 2018, the Full Court of the FCA found that the company had taken advantage of its substantial market power but did not accept that it had acted for the purpose of substantially lessening, or deterring or preventing, competitive conduct.
 The ACCC's application for special leave to appeal to the High Court was dismissed in October 2018, ending the action.
 Section 46 of the CCA has now been amended to encompass conduct that has the effect or likely effect of substantially lessening competition.

 ii Transactional issues

 Market authorisations are transferable pursuant to the TG Regulations.
-The secretary of the DOH must be notified in writing within three months of the transfer and may request further information before amending the ARTG.
+The secretary of the DOH must be notified in writing within three months of the transfer and provided with evidence of the transfer.
+The secretary may request further information before amending the ARTG.